Definition of ride in English:

 - He wound up riding the bench for the Crew in the U.S. Open Cup final when Mark Dougherty was sidelined with a knee injury.

 ride the rails (or chiefly Canadian rods) informal

 - I rode the rods till evening and I laid me down again.

 - One of the deans commented, ‘Now I know what it feels like to be a ticketless hobo riding the rods.’

 - This was an era of robber barons and child labor, hobos riding the rods.

 ride roughshod over

-- Carry out one’s own plans or wishes with arrogant disregard for (someone or something): he rode roughshod over everyone else’s opinionsMore example sentences
+- Carry out one’s own plans or wishes with arrogant disregard for (others or their wishes): he rode roughshod over everyone else’s opinionsMore example sentences

 - They are now putting out the view that management rode roughshod over the wishes of councillors but this couldn't be further from the truth.